What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 • Google Analytics can be used to identify audience demographics.

-• Facebook Insights allows you to track the interaction of your users with your brand.
+• Facebook Insights allows you to track your users' interaction with your brand.

 Include this information in every buyer persona: